 Our annual kid-tastic summer tradition continues with The Loft Kids Fest At Home!
-Even though we can’t gather together at The Loft Cinema right now, we’re still ready to have some hot fun in the summertime with a wild weekend of great family-friendly movies that you can stream for free at home, along with our own cool crafting videos and super cinematic surprises!
+Join us for some hot fun in the summertime with a wild weekend of great family-friendly movies that you can stream for free at home, along with our own cool crafting videos and super cinematic surprises!

 Each day, we’ll recommend a different fabulous film that you can stream for free.
 Each day’s film will be preceded by an animated short, and will also be paired with a mega-exciting Kids Fest bonus video, created by your pals at The Loft Cinema, that includes an introduction to the film, a fun crafting project with the staff of Mildred & Dildred Toy Store, and a surprise from one of our community friends!
 Watch our Kids Fest bonus video before you stream each movie, and you’ll be ready for action!
 There’s a cool daily prize raffle courtesy of Bookmans Entertainment Exchange, and if you watch all the films and follow the clues we give out each day, you just might win our totally excellent Grand Prize at the end of the Fest!
 So let’s get ready for a super cinematic splashdown with the Loft Kids Fest At Home!

 Thanks to our community partners, Mildred & Dildred Toy Store, Children’s Museum Tucson, Mini Time Machine Museum of Miniatures, El Grupo, The Girl Scouts of Southern Arizona, Hermitage No-Kill Cat Shelter and Sanctuary, and Aikido at The Center.